Structured Decision Making

 Structured decision making tools

-SDM tools are currently being tailored and developed for trial in Community Services.
-Input from staff and a range of NSW mandatory reporters who recently attended SDM workshops in Sydney, will be incorporated in the development of these tools.
+SDM tools are tailored and developed for the Child Protection Helpline by Community Services.
+Input from staff and a range of NSW mandatory reporters who attended SDM workshops in Sydney, was incorporated in the development of these tools:

 - screening tool for Helpline

 An introductory presentation is available that provides a broad overview of SDM.

 It outlines the rationale in the Wood report for the adoption of SDM, the goals and objectives of SDM, core SDM assessment levels and tools, and research on the effectiveness of SDM tools.

 The presentation was prepared by Dr Raelene Freitag and Rick Wiebush of the Children’s Research Centre (CRC), an American based non-profit social research organisation which implements SDM systems in a variety of human service fields, both in USA and in Australia.

 The CRC continues to work with NSW practitioners and policy makers to help progress implementation of the system both within Community Services and for use in the sector.

 Further information on SDM can be obtained from the Evident Change (formerly CRC) website: https://evidentchange.org.